segmentio/segment-docs/src/unify/index.md

 ## Getting started

 > info ""
-> Profiles is an add-on to Segment Connections Business Tier.
+> Unify is an add-on to Segment Connections Business Tier.
 It's also a required add-on for Twilio Engage.
-> To use [Computed Traits](/docs/engage/audiences/computed-traits/) and [Audiences](/docs/engage/audiences/) with profiles, you must have access to Engage.
+> To use [Computed Traits](/docs/engage/audiences/computed-traits/) and [Audiences](/docs/engage/audiences/) with Unify, you must have access to Engage.

-To set up and get data flowing through Profiles, visit Segment's [Onboarding Guide](/docs/profiles/quickstart).
+To set up and get data flowing through Unify, visit Segment's [Onboarding Guide](/docs/unify/quickstart).

 ## Identity Resolution

-Set [Identity Resolution](/docs/profiles/identity-resolution/identity-resolution-settings/#identity-resolution-rules) rules to take event data from across devices and channels and intelligently merge it into complete user- or account-level profiles.
+Set [Identity Resolution](/docs/unify/identity-resolution/identity-resolution-settings/#identity-resolution-rules) rules to take event data from across devices and channels and intelligently merge it into complete user- or account-level profiles.
 This enables you to understand customer behavior as it evolves in real-time across multiple touchpoints.

 With Identity Resolution: